MarisaNicoleSloan/career-portfolio/saved-centers/README.md

 #### User Acceptance Testing (UAT)
 Worked closely with internal stakeholders and a pilot group of referring providers to validate feature usability and business requirements.
 Feedback from UAT helped fine-tune the saved centers layout and wording before public release.

+### Deployment
+The API changes were deployed to Vercel to optimize Next.js performance as well as to take advantage of Vercel's global CDN and edge caching capabilities

 ## Results
 - **20% increase in user engagement**: Half of referring providers interacted with the new save functionality post-launch, a significant shift from the 80% who previously relied on manual tracking